Juneau, Alaska: Efforts to move state capital

-Throughout its statehood, there have been efforts and discussions on moving Alaska's capital away from Juneau.
+There have been efforts and discussions about moving Alaska's capital away from Juneau.
 A primary motivating factor has been concerns about Juneau's remote location.

-In 1960, 56% of voters voted against a measure to move the capital to a location in the "Cook Inlet-Railbelt Area" (the specific location would subsequently be selected by a committee appointed by the governor).
-In 1962, 55% of voters voted against a measure to move the capital to "Western Alaska...within 30 miles of Anchorage" which would have seen "senior" state senators select three potential sites to be put to a vote by later vote by the state's electorate.
+In 1960, 56% of voters voted against a measure to move the capital to a location in the "Cook Inlet-Railbelt Area" (the specific location would have been selected by a committee appointed by the governor).
+In 1962, 55% of voters voted against a measure to move the capital to "Western Alaska... within 30 miles of Anchorage".
+"Senior" state senators would have been chosen to select three potential sites to be put to a vote by later vote by the state's electorate.

-In 1974, at a time when Alaska was expected to be flush with new funds from the Trans-Alaska Pipeline, 56% Alaskan voters approved an initiative to move the capital.
+In 1974, at a time when Alaska was expected to be flush with new funds from the Trans-Alaska Pipeline, 56% of Alaskan voters approved an initiative to move the capital.
 The initiative specified that the new location must be within 300 miles of both Anchorage and Fairbanks and have at least 100 square miles of donated public land.
-The initiative would have the final location selected by a committee appointed by the governor.
+The location was to be selected by a committee appointed by the governor.
 The committee proposed Larson Lake, Mount Yenlo, and Willow as sites, and Willow received 53% of votes in a 1976 statewide vote.
 However, in 1978, voters rejected a measure to fund a move to Willow, with 55% of voters voting against spending $996 million to move the capital there.
 In 1978, voters also approved the Fiscally Responsible Alaskans Needing Knowledge (FRANK) Initiative, which required that all costs of moving the capital be disclosed and approved by Alaskans before the move commenced.
 In 1982, 53% of voters voted against spending roughly $2.9 billion to move the capital to Willow.
 This vote also had the effect of repealing the previous approval of moving the capital.

 In 1994, a statewide initiative to move Alaska's capital to Wasilla was defeated by a vote of 116,277 (54.7%) to 96,398 (45.3%).
-At the same time, 77% of voters approved a renewed FRANK Initaitve.
+At the same time, 77% of voters approved a renewed FRANK Initiative.
 In 2002, Alaskan voters again voted against moving the state's capital.
 Advocacy for a capital move has continued.